4 Key DevOps Metrics for Improved Efficiency and Performance

 MTTR from DORA Metrics dashboard - Hatica

-MTTR tests the speed at which a team is able to solve bugs or incidents.
+MTTR tests the speed at which a team can solve bugs or incidents.
 High-performing teams recover fast from incidents whereas lower-performing teams can take up to a week or longer to recover.
 Measuring the MTTR is a crucial practice to ensure resiliency and stability.

-MTTR can be measured by calculating the time between when the incident occurrs and when it gets resolved.
+MTTR can be measured by calculating the time between when the incident occurs and when it gets resolved.
 To resolve incidents, operations teams should be equipped with the right tools, protocols, and permissions.

 To achieve quick MTTR metrics, deploy software in small increments to reduce risk and deploy automated monitoring solutions to preempt failure.